acw414/eLISA/README.md

 Additionally, eLISA uses the R package - [originr](https://github.com/ropensci/originr) to query the [Global Invasive Species Database](http://www.iucngisd.org/gisd/).
 This program only uses the [*gisd(sp)*](https://github.com/ropensci/originr/blob/master/R/gisd.R) function for access to the aformentioned database.

-**First time users** must install this package in R. Go to your command line and type 'R' to load the program.
-Once you are given the prompt type:
+**First time users** must install this package in R. Go to your command line and type 'R' to load the R. Once you are given the prompt type:
 ```
 install.packages("originr")
 ```
 Please give the system 10-15 minutes for this install.
-Please do not close your terminal or disconnect internet until the installation is complete and you see the prompt from R again.
+Please do not close your terminal or disconnect from the internet until the installation is complete and you see the prompt from R again.
 Proceed to quit R by typing:
 ```
 quit()
 ```